bpmutter/xyz/blog-journey/index.markdown

 It dawned on me that a [blog composed of predominantly lengthy entries](https://jinyoungsjourney.wordpress.com/){:target="_blank"} prevents me from keeping a good habit of recording more regular and candid insights.

-*Entries below are my commitment to place those ordinary experiences at equal value to larger moments that can be found in [longreads](https://jinyoung.xyz/blog-longreads/).*
+*entries below are my commitment to place those ordinary experiences at equal value to larger moments that can be found in [longreads](https://jinyoung.xyz/blog-longreads/).*